The Charles Hamilton Houston Scholars Program improves undergraduate performance while preparing students for law school.

 COMPLETE THE APPLICATION:

 Print out the application found here.
 Once it's complete you may send it by fax, email or mail or drop it off.
 You will also need to write two essays and provide a college transcript and a letter of recommendation.
+Applications are accepted on a rolling basis.
 See the application for details.